porsche-design-system/porsche-design-system/packages/components-js/src/components/form/select/select.design.md

 # Select

-Use a Select dropdown to allows the user to search through a large list of choices and choose one item at a time, similarly to radio buttons.
+Use a Select to allows the user to search through a large list of choices and choose one item at a time, similarly to radio buttons.
 Select components are more compact allowing users to save space and prevent from entering erroneous data, since they only show legal choices.

----

-### Types

-The types of Select elements that are available for the Porsche Design System:

-### 1. Selection
-A dropdown can be used to select between choices in a form.

-### 2.Search Selection
-A selection dropdown can allow a user to search through a large list of choices.

 ---

 ## States

 All Selects are available in the following states: